 The story has a happy ending because the parents fought the local officials and won.
 They are the proud parents of Mégane Renault.

-In May 2017, a couple from Quimper, a city in Brittany’s most traditional region which has a distinctive Breton Celtic personality, named their newborn son Fañch after his paternal grandfather.
+In May 2017, a couple from Quimper, a city in Brittany’s most traditional region, named their newborn son Fañch after his paternal grandfather.

 To their surprise, the courts stepped in and told them that they could not spell their son’s name Fañch with the tilde (~) on his official birth certificate.

-The tilde is a diacritical mark used in the Portuguese, Spanish and Breton alphabet (of the Breton people of northwest France.)
+The tilde is a diacritical mark used in the Portuguese, Spanish and Breton alphabets.
 The tilde does not exist in the French alphabet.
 And that’s the problem!
 The lower court ruled that the tilde symbol was not recognized in the French language and would cause confusion.